oferei/json-gate/README.md

 ### Synchronous/Asynchronous

-_Schema.validate_ can be called in two ways, to suit your preference.
+_Schema.validate_ can be called in two ways, to suit your needs:
-* Synchronously - as in the example above, with two parameters.
+* Synchronously - as in the example above, with one parameter.
-It returns nothing if ok.
+As already stated, it returns nothing if the object checks out.
 Otherwise it throws an error.
-* Asynchronously - by providing a third parameter: a callback function.
+* Asynchronously - by providing a 2nd parameter: a callback function.
 The callback function gets two arguments: error and result (the original JSON object, which may be modified).

 It should be noted that the JSON object passed to the callback function is the same as the input JSON object.